citizenwallet/contractforge/contracts/src/Modules/CardManager/README.md

 ## Main Functions

-- `createInstance(bytes32 id)`: Create a new instance with a unique identifier.
+- `createInstance(bytes32 id, address[] memory tokens)`: Create a new instance with a unique identifier.
 - `getCardAddress(bytes32 id, bytes32 hashedSerial)`: Returns the address of a card for a given instance and hashed serial number without creating it.
 - `createCard(bytes32 id, bytes32 hashedSerial)`: Generate a new card (Safe) for a given instance and hashed serial number.
 - `updateWhitelist(bytes32 id, address[] memory addresses)`: Update the whitelist for a specific instance with the provided addresses.